-If you want to send automated emails using Python, then you are on the right page.
-In this tutorial, we will see python programs to send plain text and HTML emails.
-You will also learn to send emails with images and PDF attachments.
-Use the Python scripts in your project to send reminders to your users, team members, or any other purpose.
-Sending emails is an old-school process now as it consumes time and is also error-prone.
+Use the Python scripts in your project to send reminders to your users and team members or for any other purpose.
+Sending emails is an old-school process as it consumes time and is error-prone.

 Getting Started With Sending Emails Using Python

 Before getting started, please note that I recommend you create a new Gmail account for testing and debugging reasons.
-Also, you will have to turn on the option of Allow less secure apps to connect with your Gmail account.

-Few other things to note are:
+A few other things to note are:

 3. Don’t name your script as email.py to avoid conflict with the built-in Python module.